 The standard material for pen sacs has long been latex rubber.
 Other materials currently in use include PVC (vinyl) and silicone.
 Each material has its pros and cons; these are summarized in the following chart, and explained at further length in the text below.

 The other material commonly used for pen sacs is PVC (vinyl).
 The transparent "Pli-glass" sacs used by Parker in the 51 Aerometric were PVC, and many if not most are stained but still serviceable after decades of service.
 PVC is still a good sac material, but has been known to cause severe damage when left in prolonged contact with celluloid and other soft plastics.
-We recommend it be used only in pens with a metal sac housing that prevents direct contact of the sac with the inside of the barrel.
+We recommend it be used only in pens made of hard rubber or acrylic, or which have a metal sac housing that prevents direct contact of the sac with the inside of the barrel.

-NOTE: Many sellers describe their transparent sacs as silicone, yet in nearly every case the sacs are actually PVC.
+NOTE: Some sellers of PVC sacs describe their transparent sacs as silicone.
 If the sac is to be used in a celluloid pen, it is vital to know the difference.
 This video shows how you can tell the materials apart.